Imagining Pakistan: Culture, Politics, Gender

 Scope and syllabus

 Primary texts will vary from year to year, but a typical syllabus will consist of literary (including life writing), filmic, anthropological texts complemented by region specific contextual texts and theoretical underpinning.
-In addition module readings and discussions will be guided by the following major themes:
+In addition course readings and discussions will be guided by the following major themes.

 - Sufi imaginaries